kburgon/home-inventory-manager/notes.md

 ### Non-Functional Requirements

 - PostgreSQL as the DB?
-- Flask, Ariadne as the API
+- ASP.NET webapi and GraphQL.NET
 - Hosted in two containers